Tech up, cost down - igus uses innovation to cut costs

 The other side of the business is plastic bearings, which are dry running, maintenance free, lightweight and corrosion resistant.
-Managing Director Matthew Aldridge says: “We've got over six million plastic parts here in our UK site in Northampton.
-Most of our parts are modular, so we can build up an enormous number of possibilities for customers.
+Managing Director Matthew Aldridge says: “We've got over six million plastic parts here at our UK site in Northampton.
+Many of our parts are modular, so we can build up an enormous number of possibilities for customers.

-The company’s main motto is ‘Tech up, Cost down’, something that Matthew lives by: “Our ambition is to help our customers drive costs down and improve their technology and we always try to offer at least one of those to a customer.
+The company’s main motto is ‘Tech up, Cost down’, something that Matthew lives by: “Our ambition is to help our customers drive costs down and improve their technology – we always try to offer at least one of those to every customer.

-“If people are traditionally using a metal part, we can take out cost - we can remove lifetime costs by removing the maintenance as our parts are dry running bearings, which don't need any maintenance systems.
+“If people are traditionally using a metal bearing, we can take out cost - we can remove lifetime costs by removing the maintenance as our parts are dry running, which don't need any maintenance.
 That adds up significantly over time – typical cost savings from our products compared to a competitor’s offering are around 20 to 25%.”

 Better by design

 Some companies may be reluctant to use plastic materials for components such as bearing housings where they have always used metal in the past, but Matthew believes that in most applications, igus products speak for themselves: “If a customer has a specific technical issue like corrosion or they're using it underwater or they're having problems with dirt ingress, that's actually fairly easy to demonstrate.
 We can show that our product achieves that goal because it is manufactured for that purpose and we can provide some applications where we've proven that previously.